-From the expansive gardens and lagoons of Beacon Hill Park to the famed flight point that is Clover Point Kite Park, Dallas Road connects the dots of green spaces, oceanside walkways, and casual neighbourhood pubs and diners between the communities of Fairfield and Gonzales.
+From the expansive gardens and lagoons of Beacon Hill Park to the famed flight point that is Clover Point Kite Park, Dallas Road connects the dots of green spaces, oceanside walkways, and casual neighbourhood pubs between the communities of Fairfield and Gonzales.

 Fairfield’s best-known property is Government House, the residence of British Columbia’s Lieutenant Governor—its garden is open to the public free of charge and makes for a scenic walk.
 The most striking properties are near the coastline, where the Strait of Juan de Fuca weaves past and leafy trees line the streets.
 Historic Ross Bay Cemetery, Cook Street Village, and the Moss Street Market round out weekend wanders, and Gonzales Bay Beach beckons residents to swim and enjoy the sun.

 Victoria residents can thank celebrated late-19th-century architect Samuel MacLure for the beautiful stone walls that surround the Arts and Crafts–style mansions of the Rockland neighbourhood.
 Situated to the north of Fairfield and Gonzales, Rockland is stately but evolved, with expansive gardens and Tudor homes creating a peaceful oasis along the streets that lead downtown.
 Visit the stunning Craigdarroch Castle for an incredible glimpse into Victorian life, a perfect outing for a West Coast rainy day.